glarmer/PEAK-Unbound/README.md

 ## Important
 - If you want to add controls or bind multiple keys to one action check out [Add Controls](https://thunderstore.io/c/peak/p/darmuh/AddControls/) by darmuh!
-- Do not complain to the game developers about bugs if you are using mods.
-Uninstall your mods first and if they persist then tell them!
+- Do not report bugs to the PEAK developers if you are using mods.
+Uninstall your mods first and if they persist then report them!
-- Please search the PEAK Steam discussions and Discord if you face bugs as they are possibly caused by the game and not the mod.
-If you continue to experience issues then please reach out via the Github issues!

 ## Installation